From BR Bullpen

 Méndez first led a Cuban league in a department in 1984, when he paced the Series Selectivas with 12 doubles (tied with Pedro José Rodríguez Sr.).
 He hit .408 in the 1986-1987 Serie Nacional to lead the league.
 He took home MVP honors for the first time.
 It would be 10 more years before he led the league in another category.

 In the 1990 Central American and Caribbean Games, Javier hit only .200 as a starter for the Cuban national team.
 He improved to .355/.429/.548 as Cuba's main left fielder in the 1990 Baseball World Cup, with 12 runs in 8 games.
 He was 3 for 8 in the two Gold Medal games, both of which Cuba took from Nicaragua.
+He helped Cuba win the 1990 Goodwill Games.
 It was another eight years until his next national team stint.

 Méndez led the Copa de la Revolución in 1997 with a .462 average.
 His 72 walks in 1997-1998 tied Juan Manrique for the Serie Nacional lead.
 Back with the national team, he saw limited action in the 1998 Central American and Caribbean Games (4 for 6 for the champs from Cuba) and 1998 Baseball World Cup (1 for 3 for the Gold Medalists, backing up Óscar Machado in left and Orestes Kindelan at DH).
 He also was 5 for 15 with five walks, a double and a homer in the 1998 Haarlem Baseball Week, tying for second in walks (with Adam Burton, Paul Gonzalez and Eddie Dix and behind Omar Linares).
 He was with Cuba for game two of the 1999 Baltimore Orioles-Cuban National Team Exhibition Series.
 Javier was 1 for 6 in the 1999 Pan American Games but Cuba got the Gold.